 The column dates back to 1877 when a historical society began planning to build a monument for the battle’s centenary.
 And although private homes currently surround the Bennington monument, you can still easily find it.

 You can reach the top using an elevator, but it has around 470 stairs that are currently closed.
-Before going up the elevator, you need to purchase a ticket for $1 to $5, depending on age, from the gift shop.
+Before going up the elevator, you must purchase a ticket from the gift shop for $1 to $5, depending on age.
 And once you reach the top, the city’s beautiful scenery, from all directions, is quite captivating.

 At the base of the Bennington Battle Monument, there is a little museum that allows you to learn about the history of Vermont.
-There is also a gift shop where you can buy souvenirs for your friends and family.
+There is also a gift shop to buy souvenirs for your friends and family.

-Bennington Battle Monument is a convenient place to visit since there are also public restrooms and easy parking.
+Bennington Battle Monument is a convenient place to visit since public restrooms and easy parking exist.
 Plus, the beautifully manicured grounds make walking around and taking pictures close to the monument easier.
 And if you are looking for accommodation near this place, Four Chimneys Inn will serve you well.

 2. Bennington Museum

 This museum in southern Vermont gives you a glimpse of the state’s rich history.
 In this museum, you will find all types of historical art and works from local artists, such as paintings, pottery, and even old furniture.